-The AOMC known as the Clifton Road Area will be subject to the preparation and adoption of a supplementary planning document (including detailed traffic assessment) to guide the future development of the area, before any planning application is submitted.
+The Clifton Road Area will be subject to the preparation and adoption of a Supplementary Planning Document (including detailed traffic assessment) to guide the future development of the area, before any major planning application is submitted.
 The SPD will set out the vision for the area as a distinctive new mixed-use neighbourhood, well integrated with and responsive to the established context, including the residential areas adjacent to the site.
 This highly accessible and sustainable location will need to be linked to the station by new cycle and pedestrian infrastructure, and future vehicle movements will be expected to be no greater than current levels.
 Proposals within Station Areas West and the Clifton Road Area should:

-- p. be designed to the highest quality to support the successful redevelopment of this area; - q. allow the potential for future improvements to the access for pedestrians and cyclists between Station Areas West and Clifton Road Area; and - r. provide surface water drainage improvements.
+- p. be designed to the highest quality to support the successful redevelopment of this area; - q. allow the potential for future improvements to the access for pedestrians and cyclists between Station Areas West and Clifton Road Area, including investigation of a possible foot and cycle eastern entrance to the railway station; and - r. provide surface water drainage improvements.